 - Conduct regular vulnerability assessments to identify and address potential weaknesses.

-This requirement emphasizes the importance of limiting access to cardholder data to only those individuals who require it to perform their job responsibilities.
+This requirement emphasizes the need to limit access to cardholder data to only those individuals who require it to perform their job responsibilities.

 - Clearly define roles and responsibilities within the organization that involve access to cardholder data.